Holographic models of non-Fermi liquid metals revisited: an effective field theory approach: Introduction

 Although in some cases one finds Fermi surfaces in holographic models of non-Fermi liquids \cite{Lee_0809,Liu_0903,Cubrovic_0904,Faulkner_0907}, they are generally ``small'' Fermi surfaces that do not satisfy Luttinger's theorem on their own, raising the question of what happened to the remainder of the UV charge (this can be traced back to the fact that most of the charge in the gravitational theory is hidden inside the black hole \cite{Iqbal_1112}).
 Attempts have been made \cite{Huijse_1104,Huijse_1112,Iqbal_1112} to draw analogies with phenomena known in condensed matter, such as (a) ``fractionalized'' phases such as the so-called fractionalized Fermi liquid (``FL*'') \cite{Senthil_0209,Senthil_0305} in which a portion of the charge density is attributed to the topological degrees of freedom and does not contribute to the Fermi surface volume; or (b) systems such as the ``composite Fermi liquid'' \cite{Halperin__1993,Son_1502} in which the Fermi surface relates to particles which are charged under an emergent deconfined gauge field, and hence is ``hidden'', i.e.\ not easily detectable by gauge-invariant operators.
 However, we feel that such analogies are highly misleading.
 In both cases (a) and (b), the system has only a microscopic lattice translation symmetry\footnote{In some cases, such as the composite Fermi liquid, the symmetry can be extended to a continuous translation symmetry, but one which is ``magnetic'', i.e.\ the symmetry group is a non-trivial central extension of $\mathbb{R}^d$ by $\mathrm{U}(1)$, as occurs in a uniform magnetic field.
 We do not want to consider such magnetic translation symmetries.
 The lattice translation symmetry we are referring would correspond to a commuting subgroup of the full non-commutative magnetic translation symmetry.}.
 One can show using the general methods of Refs.~\cite{Paramekanti_0406,Bonderson_1601,Else_2007} that these mechanisms for a violation of Luttinger's theorem \emph{cannot} be extended to a system with microscopic continuous translation symmetry.
 Therefore, in systems with microscopic translation symmetry, that are not superconducting, Luttinger's theorem should be considered a non-negotiable requirement, in contradiction to what one seems to find in the holographic models.
+Therefore, the fact that these holographic models cannot, for example, reproduce all the transport propreties of experimental ``strange metals'' \cite{Amoretti_1603,Ahn_2307} should not be surprising, as they are not even building in the most basic aspects of the physics.

 There are some suggestions that one does recover a Fermi surface satisfying Luttinger's theorem if one considers quantum gravity corrections in the gravitational theory \cite{Polchinski_1203, Faulkner_1207}.
 On the other hand, since the Fermi surface is presumably central to the low-energy physics, this eliminates much of the original appeal of the holographic approach, namely that one can understand the physics of a strongly coupled system solely by solving classical equations of motion.